 Customers love it

-Because Twitter is so simple, customers often use it to interact with businesses they frequent.
+Because Twitter is so simple, customers often use it to interact with businesses.
 Its 140-character limit lends itself well to asking quick and concise questions without ever having to dial a number or send an email.

-Potential customers may contact you on Twitter before making a decision about whether or not to use your services.
-This is a great chance to be responsive and make an excellent first impression.
+Potential customers may check you out on Twitter before making a decision about whether or not to use your services.
+So Twitter is a great chance to be responsive and make an excellent first impression.

-Of course, you can get negative comments, too, as it’s very easy to send a 140-character complaint via Twitter; but once again, this is an opportunity to show your great customer service capabilities, and turn a negative scenario into something positive.
+Of course, you can get negative comments too, as it’s very easy to send a 140-character complaint via Twitter – but once again, this is an opportunity to show off your fantastic customer service, and turn a negative scenario into something positive.